Edwin Jacobs, Partner of Jacobs & Barbone Law Firm

 U.S. v.
 Salvatore Avena

-- In March of 1994, long-time Camden criminal defense attorney Salvatore Avena was indicted on racketeering charges after over 2 years of the FBI recording conversations between Avena and well-known mobsters that took place in his law office.
-Law enforcement officials conceded that the conversations they tapped into between Avena and co-defendants such as John Stanfa, Anthony Piccolo, and Angelo Bruno, tied him to the Stanfa organized crime family and made him responsible for the attempted murder of Stanfa’s rival Joey Merlino.
-The Assistant U.S. Attorney of the prosecution summed Avena up as a “lawyer gone bad,” using the FBI tapes to make it seem like he was a lawyer who got too greedy and crossed over the line to the mob.
-If convicted, Avena could have faced up to 40 years in prison, but after a 10 week trial the Philadelphia jury acquitted him of all charges, the most important being the attempted murder of rival Merlino.
+- In March of 1994, prominent Camden, New Jersey criminal defense attorney Salvatore Avena was indicted on racketeering charges after over 2 years of the FBI recording conversations among Avena and well-known mobsters which took place in his law office.
+Law enforcement officials claimed that the conversations between Avena and his co-defendants tied him to the Stanfa organized crime family and made him responsible for the attempted murder of Stanfa's rival Joey Merlino.
+The trial Assistant U.S. Attorney summed Avena up as a "lawyer gone bad," using the FBI tapes to make it seem like he was a lawyer who got too greedy and crossed over the line to the mob.
+If convicted, Avena could have faced up to 40 years in prison, but after a 10 week trial the Philadelphia jury acquitted him of nearly all charges, the most important being the attempted murder of rival Merlino.
+The jury deadlocked on some charges and the Government declined a retrial.

 U.S. v.
 Ligambi (Criminal Action No. 09-00496-01)